Evolutionary dynamics of time-resolved social interactions: Evolutionary Dynamics on Time-Varying Graphs

-The games defined by the payoff matrix in Eq.~\ref{payoffs} and using a payoff-based strategy update rule have been thoroughly investigated in static networks with different topologies.
-The main result is that, when the network is fixed and agent strategies are allowed to evolve over time, the level of cooperation increases with the heterogeneity of the degree distribution of the network, being scale-free networks the most paradigmatic promoters of cooperation~\cite{pachprl,pachpnas,prl}.
-However, in most cases human contacts and social interactions are intrinsically dynamic and varying in time, a feature which has profound consequences on any process taking place over a social network.
+The games defined by the payoff matrix in Eq.~\eqref{payoffs} and the use of a payoff-based strategy update rule have been thoroughly investigated in static networks with different topologies.
+The main result is that, when the network is fixed and agent strategies are allowed to evolve over time, the level of cooperation increases with the heterogeneity of the degree distribution of the network, with scale-free networks being the most paradigmatic promoters of cooperation~\cite{pachprl,pachpnas,prl}.
+However, in most cases human contacts and social interactions are intrinsically dynamic and varying in time, a feature that has profound consequences on any process taking place over a social network.
 We explore here the role of time on the emergence of cooperation in time-varying networks.